anderson-aristotle/git/README.md

 Let's initalize a local repository.

-1. In your training directory create a subdirectory called `game-of-gits`.
+1. In your training directory, NOT the directory you just cloned, create a subdirectory called `game-of-gits`.

 1. Inside of the `game-of-gits` directory create a file called `sad-tale.md`.